List of Days of Our Lives characters introduced in the 2010s: Stefan DiMera

 After learning Charlotte was not his daughter, Stefan slowly fell in love with Gabi and the two scheme to take control of DiMera and later get married.
 While helping his mother leave Salem, he is shot by Lani Price thus saving Vivian.
 Stefan was taken to the hospital where he was pronounced brain dead.
 Dr. Wilhelm Rolf claimed his serum would not work as Stefan had no brain activity.
 He was taken off life support and his heart was given to Julie Olson Williams, who was in the hospital too.
 However, years later, it is revealed Rolf took Stefan's body and kept him alive with an artificial heart, provided by Li Shin through the company's funds, until a proper transplant could be made.
 The death of his twin brother, Jake, provided the heart Stefan needed to live again.

+He remarries Gabi after regaining his memories following a brainwashing attempt from Dr. Rolf.
+The two continued to fight EJ for control of DiMera Enterprises.
+When she was framed and arrested for Li Shin's murder, Clyde Weston blackmails him into doing his bidding for her protection.
+Working with Ava Vitali, he ad sex with her during a drunken conversation which he instantly regretted.
+Eventually, Gabi was released and found out about the affair and she wanted a divorce.
+When she sleeps with EJ to get even, he decides to file the paperwork as they clearly both don't want to salvage the marriage or get passed the affairs.
+He files the papers with Melinda Trask's help but reconsiders fighting for her.
+However, his mother and Ivan kidnap Stefan and send him to Alamainia to start over and keep him away from Gabi and finalize their divorce.

 Stefan is notable for being Ron Carlivati's very first creation as head writer since his appointment in January 2017.
 Christopher had previously worked under Carlivati on ABC's General Hospital where Christopher played Nikolas Cassadine until the summer of 2016.
 It took nearly six months for the writers to set the stage for Stefan's arrival.
 The role was conceived in an effort to continue the legacy of the legendary Stefano DiMera.

 Viewers and critics alike were very excited about the Emmy winner's return to daytime, while others were saddened that Christopher would not return to General Hospital.
 Due to intense secrecy around the character's identity, there was much speculation about who Christopher would portray, with many assuming he'd been hired as a recast of another role.
 Tanya Clark from Soap Opera Spy was especially excited about Carlivati getting to write for Christopher again.
 In 2019, Christopher was nominated for a Daytime Emmy Award for Outstanding Lead Actor.

+In 2020, Candace Young from Soaps She Knows put Stefan on her list of the hottest soap opera villains and said that Stefan "was a ruthless and cold sort, but his sexual escapades with Gabi were smoking hot".